AshtonSnapp/rouge/README.md

 if condition_0 then code_0 (elif condition_n then code_n)* (else code_last)?
 ```

-And for a multi-line version, add line breaks and an `end` keyword.
+And for a multi-line version, add line breaks and an `end` keyword at the end.

 #### Pattern Matching